wewoor/cup/README.md

 # Cup
-An easy way to run a file server in your system. you can indicate the public file path to run the server ,and look these html static files in browser.
+An easy way to run a web server in your system. you can indicate the public file path to run the server ,and look these html static files in browser.

+# Features
 > 1. support custom server port
 > 2. support indicate server public path
 > 3. support location parse. you can use location specify some special path.
 > 4. support api server proxy.

-# install
+# Install & Upgrade

 > npm install -g mini-cup